INTRODUCTION

 - The grounds for removing a suspension imposed on a pupil

-- The school’s Anti-Bullying Policy; and
+- The school’s Anti-Bullying Policy (Bí Cineálta Policy); and

 - The procedures to be followed in relation to a child’s absence from school.